 vehemently opposed the plan referring to the International Convention for the

-Regulation of Whaling but, as it turned out, Iran is not a party to this convention
+Regulation of Whaling but, as it turned out, Iran Hungary

 Eventually, the missile was launched from the